Mikael17125/Cursor-Data-Generator/README.md

-Here’s a suggestion for the `README.md` file for your repository:

----

 # Cursor Data Generator

 This repository contains tools for generating cursor movement data and visualizing it.
 The code is designed to help track and record cursor events for dataset generation purposes.